Updated: Nov 30, 2022

 There are too many lost memories and too many years past to remember all the names and brothers that played such a large role in shaping my future and the future of so many others.

-So, for those of us still living . . . and those of us who were healthy enough/close enough to make the trip, we met this past Saturday in a small town in Tennessee that had been our home for four years (longer in some cases!).
-Sometime after entering the meeting room that morning, many of us transitioned to an 18 years old version of ourselves.
+So, for those of us still living . . . and those of us who were healthy enough/close enough to make the trip, we met this past Saturday in a small town in Tennessee that became our home for four years (longer in some cases!).
+Sometime after entering the meeting room that morning at the Holiday Inn, many of us transitioned, for a while, to the 18 year old version of ourselves.
 We reminisced by telling story after story as if the events had taken place yesterday.

-After breakfast with two of our lifelong friends (Fred and Judy - President and Sweetheart) we headed home.
+The next morning, we ate breakfast with two of our lifelong friends (Fred and Judy - President and Sweetheart).
+It was time to head home.
 I pulled onto I-40 East with a lot of renewed memories (and a new/old album).
 The return of the album was incredible, but my return to the the early 1970's was priceless.